 You have a BSc degree in civil engineering or a related field and a hydraulic background.
 You are eager to acquire practical skills and knowledge in the fields of river engineering and river basin development.
 A future career may be in government services, consultancy, or education and research institutes.
 Preferably you have worked for some years in professional practice or at a university or research establishment.

-Students who successfully complete this programme will be awarded with an MSc degree in Water Science & Engineering by IHE Delft.
+Students who successfully complete this programme will be awarded with an MSc degree in Water Science and Engineering by IHE Delft.

 After completing this specialization, you will be able to:

 - Understand physical processes and natural phenomena in river basin systems, the effect of human interference in river basins, such as river structures and training works, and the management of floods and droughts;